 - The baby’s head and neck were pulled to one side as the shoulders went through the birth canal

-- The doctor pulled the baby from the birth canal during a difficult birth
+- The doctor pulled the baby from the birth canal during a difficult delivery

 - Forceps, a vacuum, or other delivery room tools were used incorrectly

-- Someone waited too long to order a C-section
+- The staff waited too long to order a C-section

 - A healthcare provider ignored signs of fetal distress

-Is it Worth it to File a Claim With a Florida Erb’s Palsy Lawyer?
+Should I File a Claim With a Florida Birth Injury Lawyer?

-It’s worth your time to hire an attorney and pursue legal action against the medical personnel who caused your family pain.
+It’s worth your time to hire a Florida birth injury attorney and pursue legal action against the medical personnel who caused your family pain.
 After consulting with medical professionals to determine whether your child’s condition was caused by medical negligence, an attorney will pursue compensation for you and your child and hold the negligent parties responsible for their actions.

 Your time and money are valuable.
-Make sure you’re working with a legal team who are compassionate and want to be your advocate through it all.
-While you technically can pursue a claim on your own, it’s in your best interest to hire someone who has experience with the tactics hospitals’ legal teams and insurance companies tend to use.
+Make sure you’re working with a compassionate legal team who wants to be your advocate through it all.
+While you can pursue a birth injury claim independently, hiring someone with experience with the tactics hospitals’ legal teams and insurance companies tend to use is in your best interest.

 Click to contact our birth injury lawyers today